rickcr/rickcr.github.com/_posts/2012-11-13-zk_large_results.md

  be better, but that has its own issues when you need to notify it from a ViewModel - having to listen on queue vs just listening for a GlobalCommand?
 Clean up issues then arise using listeners on queues.)

-Anyway, here is what I came up with.
-For now I'm just showing the relevant code.
-I think it'll make sense without a downloadable example.

 ##The View Model